-Working Effectively with Japanese People: 1.
+Working Effectively with Japanese Counterparts: 1.
 Etiquette

 1 hour interactive module on everything you wanted to know about bowing, shaking hands, exchanging business cards, socialising and meetings

 - A 12 minute narrated slideshow video in English on Japanese etiquette - greetings, bowing, shaking hands, exchanging business cards, socialising, seating, gift giving and hosting Japanese visitors

 - Country backgrounds for each preference for Japan, Belgium, China, Czech Republic, France, Germany, Hungary, India, Korea, Mexico, Netherlands, Philippines, Russia, Spain, Sweden, Thailand, UK, USA and Vietnam